8/7/2024

 Operator

-The next question is from Brett Jordan from Jeffreys.
+The next question is from Brett Jordan from Jefferies.
 Please go ahead.

 speaker

 Hey, good morning, guys.
 Good morning.
-Could you talk about the distribution partner health, I guess, you know, given a sustained slowdown, do you see any substantial shrinkage in door can out there, the speed shops, or is that channel largely down but healthy?
+Could you talk about the distribution partner health?
+I guess, you know, given a sustained slowdown, do you see any substantial shrinkage in door count out there, the speed shops, or is that channel largely down but healthy?
+Okay.

 speaker

 Yeah, I'll take that, Brett.
-I would say that overall the industry, you know, with our top customer in particular and the national retailers, you know, the ones that, you know, you're very familiar with, you know, they seem to be pretty strong.
+I would say that overall the industry with our top customer in particular and the national retailers, the ones that you're very familiar with, they seem to be pretty strong.
 I mean, we continue to monitor our receivables and make sure that we're in good standing or they're in good standing with us when it comes to payments.
-I mean, certainly the industry is a bit soft in some pockets and, you know, we're staying very close to those customers to make sure that we're not in a position to where, you know, our receivables are at risk.
-I think in some areas if there is any softness, it's likely that those sales are just going to shift over to a stronger, less levered, you know, customer, frankly, because, you know, we work with a lot of, you know, all of the top ones and I think that they're just taking share from each other in some ways.
+I mean, certainly the industry is a bit soft in some pockets and you know, we're staying very close to those customers to make sure that we're not in a position to where, you know, our receivables are at risk.
+I think in some areas, if there is any softness, it's likely that those sales will just kind of shift over to a stronger, less levered, you know, customer, frankly, because, you know, we work with a lot of, you know, all of the top ones, and I think that they're just taking share from each other in some ways.

 speaker

 Okay, great.
-And then I guess within the verticals, are there any, you know, relative outperformers, you know, is the euro consumer higher socioeconomic than a domestic muscle, you know, are there other sectors that are doing relatively better or worse within your verticals?
+And then I guess within the verticals, Are there any relative outperformers?
+Is the Euro consumer higher socioeconomic than a domestic muscle?
+Are there sectors that are doing relatively better or worse within your verticals?

 speaker